 Is It Necessary to Boil the Water?

 In the past, manufacturers always said you should boil any water used for baby formula.
-Today, though, it’s a bit different, as many recommend you consult your pediatrician instead.
+However, many now recommend you consult your pediatrician instead.

-If you’re unsure of the safety of your supply, then boil tap water.
-Take cold tap water, and bring it to a rolling boil and turn off.
-Leave it to cool before mixing with formula.
+If you’re unsure of the safety of your supply, then boil your tap water.
+Bring cold tap water to a rolling boil, then turn the heat off.
+Leave it to cool before mixing it with formula.
 Here is more information from the AAP about safe water.

 Never let the water boil for more than one minute.
 Doing so could increase the concentration of the impurities present in the water.